anshikasinghhh/healthcare/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to [Shaurya Verma](https://github.com/shauryaverma03).
+If you have any questions or need further assistance, feel free to reach out to [Anshika Singh](https://github.com/anshikasinghhh/healthcare/pulls).

 ## License